RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/test-decision-service.md

 4. In the editor, click on the _Data Objects_ tab.
 If everything is correct, there should be 3 data types listed: `AdditionalInformation`, `CreditCardHolder` and `FraudData`.

 5. Go back to the _Model_ tab.
 To test our rules, we need to provide the input data and the expected output.
 Our decision table operates on 2 datatypes, `CreditCardHolder` and `FraudData`.
 We therefore first need to create a column for our `CreditCardHolder` in the _Given_ part of the scenario testing table.
-Click on the _INSTANCE 1_ field in the table.
-On the right-hand-side of the editor, expand the _Data Object_ `CreditCardHolder`, select the `status` field and click on the _Add_ button.
+Click on the _INSTANCE 1_ cell in the table.
+On the right-hand-side of the editor, in the _Test Tools_ panel, expand the _Data Object_ `CreditCardHolder`, select the `status` field and click on the _Add_ button.

     ![Test Scenario Add Given CCH Status]({% image_path test-scenario-add-given-cch-status.png %}){:width="600px"}